najoast/rathena_script_commands/reference/1.basic-commands/menu.md

 doesn't, cause you can only explicitly define labels to jump to, and how do you know which ones to define if you don't know beforehand which options will end up where in your menu?)
 But how do you figure out which option the user picked?
-Enter the @menu.
+Enter the `@menu`.

-@menu contains the number of option that the user selected from the list, starting with 1 for the first option.
+`@menu` contains the number of option that the user selected from the list, starting with 1 for the first option.
 You know now which option the user picked and which number in your real list of possible menu items it translated to: